-How Chemical Weed Sprays Cause Harm to Workers
+How Chemical Weed Spray Exposure Causes Harm to Workers

 Railroad employees in Ohio can suffer harm caused by chemical weed spray exposure in a variety of ways.
 Maintenance of way or track workers are often most at risk because they spray these chemical herbicides as part of their job.
 Other workers laboring in the vicinity of spraying could also suffer from exposure.